The hosted checkout integration iframe

 : returns aConfirmIntentResultEvent

-instance when the payment confirmation succeeds. -
+instance when the intent confirmation succeeds. -

 onConfirmFailureCallback